 If you feel that getting a job would be a better fit for you, then you need to act on that thought.
 There’s no doubt that deciding to leave behind your business and venture out to find a job is going to be a scary prospect and there’s no doubt that it’s going to hurt when you have to say goodbye to a thing you built in the world, but it might be for the best.

 How can you know if that is true?
 After a flop or failure in your business, it might be hard to trust yourself.
-It’s important that you continue to look for signs that you are on the right path and recognize that you might have to make a few wrong turns before you get where you are going.
+You must continue to look for signs that you are on the right path and recognize that you might have to make a few wrong turns before you get where you are going.

 And remember that you can change your mind again at any time if you find that you’re not cut out for corporate life after all.